kafonek/kernel-sidecar/README.md

 ```

 # Key Concepts
-## SidecarKernelClient
+## KernelSidecarClient

 A manager that uses `jupyter_client` under the hood to create ZMQ connections and watch for messages coming in over different ZMQ channels (`iopub`, `shell`, etc. An important assumption here is that `kernel-sidecar` is the only client talking to the Kernel, which means every message observed coming from the Kernel should be a reply (based on `parent_header_msg.msg_id`) to a request sent from this client.

-When the `SidecarKernelClient` send a request to the Kernel, it is wrapped in an `KernelAction` class.
+When the `KernelSidecarClient` send a request to the Kernel, it is wrapped in an `KernelAction` class.
 Every message received from the Kernel is delegated to the requesting Action and triggers callbacks attached to the Action class.

 ## Actions